Skip to main content

 External financing 47.4 M EUR (64%)

-The bar graph shows the total amount of Syke's funding between 1997 and 2024.
-The pillars are divided into two parts: direct budget funding and external funding.
-The share of external funding has increased throughout the review period.
-The total funding for 2024 was EUR 77 million Euros
+The bar chart shows the total funding of Syke in 1997-2025.
+The bars are divided into two parts: direct budget funding and external funding.
+Syke's total funding has increased throughout the period under review.
+The total funding in 2025 was 77.3 million euros.

 More information of financing: Katja Paalanen